ImadeusF/Laravel-Filament-Basic-Tutorial/README.md

 ```
 At the step "What's the ID," just press Enter.

+At the step "Would you like to show some love by starring the Filament repo on Github : choose yes or no.

-Next, we will add our first admin user (we will be able to use it as a Laravel member but also as a Filament admin user—it will be a unique user).
+Next, we will add our first admin user (we will be able to use it as a Laravel member but also as a Filament admin user - it will be a unique user).
 ```
 php artisan make:filament-user
 ```